 Click the triangle below to listen to the podcast brief and access the transcript by clicking here.

-A burn injury most often damages layers of skin.
-Deeper burn injuries may damage tissue (fat and muscle), or even bone.
+A burn injury is damage to the layers of skin caused by exposure to the one of the below methods.
+Deeper burn injures may damage tissue (fat and muscle), or even bone.

 - Flash: resulting from the heat of an explosive blast

 - Scald: contact with hot liquids or hot steam

 - Electrical: electricity passing through the body and heating the skin and underlying tissue